citizenspress/campuscoalition2/content/post/student-victory.md

 ---
-title: "Court Strikes Down Ford's Student Choice Initiative"
+categories:
+- News
-date: 2019-11-22
+date: "2019-11-22"
+description: Today, the Divisional Court released their unanimous decision deeming the Student Choice Initiative unlawful.
+From the streets, to the court room, the students united, will never be defeated.
+tags:
+- Student Unions
 thumbnail: /img/studentvictory.jpg
-description: "Today, the Divisional Court released their unanimous decision deeming the Student Choice Initiative unlawful.
-From the streets, to the court room, the students united, will never be defeated."
-categories: ["News"]
-tags: ["Student Unions"]
+title: Court Strikes Down Ford's Student Choice Initiative
 toc: true
 ---

 ## Students declare victory in lawsuit against Ford's attempt to defund them